eddwebster/football_analytics/README.md

 All publicly available data sources and datasets relating to football, from Tracking data, Event data, aggregated player performance data, detailed match statistics, injury records and transfer values, and more.

-Data sources that have been used in this repository can be found in the [`data`](https://github.com/eddwebster/football_analytics/tree/master/data) folder of the repository or Google Drive (allowed for GitHubs 100mb limit) [[link](https://drive.google.com/drive/folders/1r2Rf3CPsKnxyxtmDRIHQ2eoW5WwCzBa0?usp=sharing)].
-However, all code in this repository should enable you to scrape, parse, and engineer the datasets as per the analysis in this repository.
+Data sources that have been used in the code and analysis in this repository can be found in the [`data`](https://github.com/eddwebster/football_analytics/tree/master/data) subfolder of this repository or in Google Drive (due to GitHub's 100mb file limit) [[link](https://drive.google.com/drive/folders/1r2Rf3CPsKnxyxtmDRIHQ2eoW5WwCzBa0?usp=sharing)].
+All code however in this repository should enable you to scrape, parse, and engineer the datasets as per the output used for analysis and visualisations featured..

-To learn more about the different types of data available, such as Event and Tracking data, please see [Devin Pleuler](https://twitter.com/devinpleuler)'s [`soccer_analytics_handbook`](https://github.com/devinpleuler/analytics-handbook).
+To learn more about the different types of data available, such as Event and Tracking data, please see the "Where can I get data?" section of [Devin Pleuler](https://twitter.com/devinpleuler)'s [`soccer_analytics_handbook`](https://github.com/devinpleuler/analytics-handbook) [[link](https://github.com/devinpleuler/analytics-handbook#where-can-i-get-data)].

 <h5 id="data-sources-event"> Event data </h5>